nanuncheria/time-series-data-SSL/README.md

 # Self-Supervised Learning of time series data

+## CPC.py
+model with temporal encodings; least modified from the provided model used in the paper

+## ( CPC_all.py )
+produces PCA graph and less relevant training metrics for interpreting the training of the CPC model

+## TS.py
+model with temporal spectral encodings; suggested new model

+## ( TS_all.py )
+produces PCA graph and less relevant training metrics for interpreting the training of the TS model

-## linearclassifier_all
+## linearclassifier_all.py
-deals with linear classification as downstream processes of the provided codes
+implements linear classification in addition to the training and testing of the model produces relevant metrics to evaluate the training quality

-## linearclassifier_all_new
+## linearclassifier_all_new.py
 aims to implement two different linear classification methods as downstream processes

-## CPC_train_all
-trains and tests model with temporal encodings as done in the provided codes

-## TS_all
-trains and tests model with temporal and spectral encodings, suggested as the new method.